-1. CONTROLLER: The 12V controller turns off power to the load at 11V and automatically reconnects when the battery reaches 12.5V.
-The 24V controller turns off power at 22V and automatically reconnects at 24.5V.
-This protects battery from overdischarge and increases battery life and performance.
-The button on the controller will allow for manual shut down of the load power.
+- 1. CONTROLLER: The MPPT controller with 7 port PoE gigabit switch is designed for use with 48V battery and 48V solar panels.
+It has a settable low voltage disconnect function to shut down the load power when the battery voltage drops below a pre-defined level.
 Maximum load current is 20A.

-2.Fuse: The fuse is in line in the battery cables.
+You will need to access the web interface of the controller to setup the various built-in functions.
+Refer to the controller user guide which came with the controller. - 2.Fuse: There is a fuse in-line in the battery cables.
 If fuse is blown there was some sort of short in the battery connection and the controller will appear dead.
-Replace with 3AG 6.3 x 32mm 20A Slo-Blo fuse..

-3. VENTING: The enclosure is vented thru a thermostatically (45C) controlled fan and top and bottom vents.
+Replace with 3AG 6.3 x 32mm 20A Slo-Blo fuse.. - 3.
+VENTING: The enclosure is vented thru a thermostatically (45C) controlled fan and top and bottom vents.
 The vents are covered with dust/insect filters.
-You should add the checking/cleaning of the filters during any routine maintenance cycle but at least annually.

-4. BATTERY MAINTENANCE: The batteries used in the Remote Pro systems don't require any maintenance.
+You should add the checking/cleaning of the filters during any routine maintenance cycle but at least annually. - 4.
+BATTERY MAINTENANCE: The batteries used in the Remote Pro systems don't require any maintenance.
 They should last up to 5 years in normal use.
 Note: Never store batteries for any length of time in a discharged state or it may kill the battery.

-5. SOLAR PANEL TILT: There is a solar panel tilt calculator at the TyconSystems website http://tyconsystems.com.
+Always fully charge before storage. - 5.
+SOLAR PANEL TILT: There is a solar panel tilt calculator at the TyconSystems website http://tyconsystems.com.
 We recommend using a fixed tilt and setting to optimize for winter sun.
 The panel should face South if you are in the Northern Hemisphere and face North if you are in the Southern Hemisphere.
 Some typical winter tilt angles are as follows:

 Place Optimum Winter Tilt

-Houston / Cairo Albuquerque / Tokyo 56 deg 60.5 deg
+Houston / Cairo 56 deg

+Albuquerque / Tokyo 60.5 deg

 Denver / Madrid 65 deg

 Minneapolis / Milano 69.5 deg

 Winnipeg / Prague 74 deg

-6. BATTERY OVERDISCHARGE: We highly recommend hooking all equipment loads to the controller load output.
-This output will disconnect the load if the battery voltage drops below 11V (22V if in a 24V system) and this will protect the battery from over-discharge.
+6. BATTERY OVERDISCHARGE: We highly recommend hooking all equipment loads to the controller load outputs.
+This output will disconnect the loads if the battery voltage drops below the level that is setup in the user interface, normally around 47V and this will protect the battery from over-discharge.
 If batteries get completely discharged because the equipment was connected directly to the battery, you will reduce the battery life and you will most likely need to supercharge them with a good quality 10A automotive battery charger.
 Once they are back to a normal operating range, the integrated charge controller will maintain the charge.
 Don't charge batteries using an automotive charger for longer than 8hrs or you may damage the battery.